peterstace/simplefeatures/internal/benchmarkreport/README.md

 To re-run the reports, use the `run.sh` script (it generates the markdown tables below).

+The source code for the benchmarks below is [here](../perf).
+The benchmarks create two regular polygons, each with `n` sides (where `n` is the input size in the tables below).
+The polygons partially overlap with each other.
+The set operation on the two regular polygons is what is actually timed.

+**Operation:** Intersection

 | Input Size | Simple Features | GEOS | Ratio |
 | ---        | ---             | ---  | ---   |
 | 2<sup>2</sup> | 39.2µs | 46.7µs | 0.8 |